CalebTracey/ultrasound-api-v2/README.md

 [Frontend code](https://github.com/CalebTracey/ultrasound-ui-v2)
 <br />

+I learned a great deal about backend development with this project.
+Some challenges included learning how to handle interactions and buisness logic involved with AWS S3 and MongoDB.
+The backend can initally parse the list of files in S3, removing bad formats and corrupted files and then parsing file names into readable titles.
+The addresses are saved in MongoDB where a presigned URL can be fetched through the AWS functionality.

+Navigating Spring Security and JWT was also a great learning experience and a fun challenge.

 ## Usage
 Currently, you'll need to create and populate an S3 Bucket with .mp4 files and connect it to the backend through the AWS CLI.